fshowalter/movielog-archive/reviews/the-getaway-1972.md

 Doc finds himself near breaking after his expected parole is denied.
 When his wife Carol (Ali McGraw) visits him in jail, Doc cuts the visit short, telling her to contact a man named Beynon and tell him “I'm for sale.
 His price.”

-Beynon is a greasy operator who sits on the parole board.
-Ben Johnson plays him as pure slime.
-When Carol enters Beynon's office, his cronies ogle her like wolves.
+Beynon (Ben Johnson) is a greasy operator who sits on the parole board.
+He pulls some strings and Doc is paroled.

-Beynon pulls some strings and Doc is paroled.
-Doc's reunion with Carol is tentative.
+Doc's reunion with Carol is a touch of genuine sweetness that transcends the film's exploitative nature.
 The near-wordless scenes convey the sudden change in their lives.
-It's a touch  of genuine sweetness that transcends the film's exploitative nature.
 Reunited, the two experience a brief respite before Doc meets with Beynon to repay his debt.

 The job is a local bank.
 Beynon has already picked the crew.
 Doc would rather use his own guys, but Beynon won't budge.
 With no leverage, Doc agrees.